On functions with given boundary data and convex constraints on the gradient: Existence of minimizing curves

-where on the right side we mean the convergence w.r.t. to the Hausdorff distance for sets. \end{prop} \begin{proof} From now, in order to lighten the notation, we write $K:= K(x)$ and $K_{n}:=K(x_{n})$.
-We first assume that $\varphi$ is continuous w.r.t $x$.
-We fix $\eps>0$, then there exists $n_{0}\in\mathbb{N}$ such that
+where on the right side we mean the convergence w.r.t. to the Hausdorff distance for sets. \end{prp} \begin{proof} In order to lighten the notation, we write $K:= K(x)$ and $K_{n}:=K(x_{n})$.\\ We first assume that $\varphi$ is continuous w.r.t $x$.
+Let $\eps>0$, then there exists $n_{0}\in\mathbb{N}$ such that

 We recall that $d_{H}(K_{n},K)=\max\left\{\rho(K_{n},K), \rho(K,K_{n}) \right\}$, where